ci-aguilar/heatwave-hol-2025/load-heatwave/Gen_AI_and_VectorStore.md

 In this Lab, you will be guided into the process of setting up an AI Chat, leveraging MySQL Heatwave Generative AI which enable us to use an embeded LLM (Large Language Model) inside MySQL Database to start using a chatbot and later erich the provided answers with RAG (Retreival Augmented Generation), by providing text based documents as context for the answer generation.

+When you run HeatWave Chat, it automatically loads the LLM model.
+If you don’t have a vector store set up, then HeatWave Chat uses information available in public data sources to generate a response for your query.
+However, if you have a vector store set up, then HeatWave Chat by default performs a global context search across all the loaded vector store tables to generate a response for your query.

 _Estimated Time:_ 10 minutes